BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ## Activities
 ##### A. Customize code analysis for application-specific concerns
-Code scanning tools are powered by built-in a knowledge-base of rules to check code based on language APIs and commonly used libraries, but have limited ability to understand custom APIs and designs to apply analogous checks.
+Code scanning tools are powered by built-in a knowledge-base of rules to check code based on language APIs and commonly used libraries but have limited ability to understand custom APIs and designs to apply analogous checks.
 However, through customization, a code scanner can be a powerful, generic analysis engine for finding organization and project-specific security concerns.

 While details vary between tools in terms of ease and power of custom analysis, code scanner customization generally involves specifying checks to be performed at specific APIs and function call sites.
 Checks can include analysis for adherence to internal coding standards, unchecked tainted data being passed to custom interfaces, tracking and verification of sensitive data handling, correct usage of an internal API, etc.